jlyshoel/statefulset-gloomesh-poc/README.md

 # POC accessing a single stateful set pod in a virtual mesh

+## Update 2022-03-21:

+The underlying issue is fixed in GlooMesh 2.0, and requires no futher implementation (as long as you set federation=true in your workspace setting).
+Since we don't require this to work in GlooMesh v1, no further exploration will be done.

 ## Description

 For replication purposes, we want to be able to access a single pod within a stateful set.